Muriel Bowser: Homelessness

 Bowser pledged to end chronic homelessness in the district.
 In 2018, the results of an annual survey required by federal law reflected a 7.6% drop in the homeless population from 2017, following a 17.3% drop the year before.
 The estimated total homeless population of 6,904 was, however, still slightly higher than it had been in 2013.

 Bowser's approach to resolving the homelessness issue, focusing on homeless families, has been the subject of criticism.
-During the winter of 2015, the district saw an increase of more than 250 percent over any previous year, in homeless families housed in shelters and overflow motel rooms, although part of the increase was due to the administration's decision to move families into motel rooms before freezing temperatures would require it do so under the law.
+During the winter of 2015, the district saw an increase of more than 250% over any previous year, in homeless families housed in shelters and overflow motel rooms, although part of the increase was due to the administration's decision to move families into motel rooms before freezing temperatures would require it do so under the law.

 In February 2016, Bowser unveiled a plan to provide housing for homeless families following the closure of District of Columbia General Hospital.
 Without any community consultation or input, Bowser announced the location of one shelter in each of the district's eight wards and refused to say how the sites were selected.

 In March 2016, it was revealed that many of the sites selected were connected to Bowser's contributors.
 Under Bowser's plan, the monthly cost per unit was $4,500 on average each year for at least the next 20 years.
 Frustrated by the D.C.
 Council's efforts to devise its own plan, Bowser lashed out with expletives at Chairman Phil Mendelson.